Theories of Character, Virtue and Flourishing (20 credits)

 Exploring the practical implications of character education, this module will draw and build on the theory learnt in previous modules.
 You will learn about how character education can be implemented in various educational settings, including schools and community organisations; this will give you the ability to analyse data, synthesise information and apply critical thinking to develop your own relevant interventions and tools to create a culture and ethos designed to enhance good character.

 Character Education Leadership in Schools and Organisations (20 credits)

 This module will examine the role of leaders in developing character education in schools and other organisations.
 It will cover positive organisational theory, and both leadership theory and practice, with a specific focus on making decisions that bring about change in schools.
 Throughout the module the challenges of implementing and leading character education programmes will be examined and critically debated.

 The Virtuous Practitioner (20 credits)

-A 15,000 word dissertation on a topic related to character education and likely to have been covered in one of the taught modules.
+In year three, you will complete a 15,000 word dissertation on a topic related to character education which is likely to have been covered in one of the taught modules.